Rachel Martin

 Owner/Head Instructor

-While living in Chicago, Rachel enjoyed teaching dance for the Chicago Childrens Museum, The Chicago Park District, the Jewish Centers of Chicago, and for the Chicago Public School District.
+- Teaching & Choreography: Rachel taught dance across Chicago for organizations such as the Chicago Children’s Museum, Chicago Park District, the Jewish Centers of Chicago, and the Chicago Public School District.

-She spent many summers and winter weekends with Marching Auxiliaries and Dance, which is based in Dallas, Texas.
-She was invited to join their staff after high school graduation.
-For the past ten years with M.A., she has traveled the country extensively to teach, judge, and choreograph young dancers at summer camps and at the Capitol One Citrus Bowl.
+- National Travel: As part of the staff for Marching Auxiliaries and Dance (based in Dallas, Texas), she traveled extensively across the country to teach, judge, and choreograph young dancers at summer camps and at the Capitol One Citrus Bowl.

 Clayton Cross